-- Working with data management at Berry Plastics Group
+- Working with data management at Berry Global

 Bridge Courses and Massive Open Online Courses (MOOCs) for Applicants Who Need to Bridge Gaps in Knowledge

-Even data experts with impressive professional resumes may lack one or more of the qualifications required for admission to master’s programs in data science.
-To meet these outstanding requirements, professionals may choose to enroll in massive open online courses (MOOCs).
-Bridge courses are also available for students that have already been accepted into a graduate program, but who need to become proficient in an area of applied practice prior to beginning graduate courses.
+Even data experts with impressive professional resumes may lack one or more of the qualifications required for admission to a master’s program in data science.
+To meet these outstanding requirements, you may instead choose to enroll in massive open online courses (MOOCs).
+Bridge courses are another route, offered by the schools themselves to students that have already been accepted into a graduate program, but who need to become proficient in an area of applied practice prior to beginning graduate courses.

 Fundamental and Programming Bridge Courses – Bridge courses are often available to students that have been accepted into a master’s program in data science, but that need to fill gaps in functional knowledge before transitioning to master’s-level courses.
 These courses are offered directly through the graduate program and typically take about 15 weeks to complete.